c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 Tumor Pair Sequencing Pipeline
 ================================

-.. warning::  Not available in GenPipes 3.2.0
+.. warning::  Not available in GenPipes 3.2.0 and later, until further notice.

      Please note that Tumor Pair Sequencing Pipeline is not available in GenPipes Release 3.2.0